You are here

 - Minimum of 30 semester hours of graduate work at 300- or 400- level

 - The four core courses which are listed below

-- Not less than 18 hours of coursework at the 400- level
+- Minimum of 18 hours of coursework at the 400- level

-- Not less than 18 hours in the field of Chemical Engineering
+- Minimum of 18 hours in the field of Chemical Engineering

-- Not less than 15 hours of 400- level coursework in the field of Chemical Engineering
+- Minimum of 15 hours of 400- level coursework in the field of Chemical Engineering